-After Georgia Women (And Those Who Stand With Us) presented legislation in 2018 (HB731) to eliminate state sales tax from menstrual products in Georgia, organizations with memberships totaling over 15,000, united behind this initiative and created the Georgia STOMP coalition.
+After Georgia Women (And Those Who Stand With Us) presented legislation in 2018 (HB731) to eliminate state sales tax from menstrual products in Georgia, organizations with memberships now totaling over 15,000, united behind this initiative and created the Georgia STOMP coalition.
 Lead Sponsor, Rep. Debbie Buckner, filed HB 8 in the 2019 session.
 The coalition rallied in support and garnered significant media coverage across the state.
 The bill was given a hearing, and while it didn’t pass out of the Sales Tax Subcommittee of the Ways and Means Committee in 2019, nor was it considered in the 2020 session interrupted by COVID-19, the coalition continues to advocate as to the discriminatory nature of the tax on menstrual products.

-The Georgia Emergency Management Agency (GEMA) has been a wonderful advocate, improving access to menstrual products for those experiencing situational poverty following an emergency or disaster.
-In late 2018, Director Homer Bryson swiftly made administrative changes to include menstrual products in the list of basic needs supplies that shelters receiving GEMA funds can purchase with that money.
-They continue to work to ensure that supply chain logistics are in place so that those who experience homelessness, like many Georgians after Hurricane Michael, receive the assistance they need in the short AND long term.
+The Georgia Emergency Management Agency (GEMA) has been a wonderful ally, improving access to menstrual products for those experiencing situational poverty following an emergency or disaster.
+In late 2018, Director Homer Bryson swiftly made administrative changes to include menstrual products in the list of basic needs that shelters receiving GEMA funds can purchase with that money.
+GEMA continues to work to ensure that supply chain logistics are in place so that those experiencing temporary homelessness (like many Georgians following Hurricane Michael) receive the assistance needed, in both the short AND long term.
 Director Bryson met with coalition partner, Helping Mamas, to discuss supply chain issues in early 2019.